-Brock Consulting did not observe any apparent large-scale slope instabilities during the 2021 site visit.
+Brock Consulting did not observe any apparent large-scale slope instabilities that had occurred since the 2024 site visit.
 The basalt across the site does present a few localized failures along dip-slope joint orientations, our evaluation indicates these surficial failures do not currently pose a significant slope stability hazard.

-The current practice of leaving a basalt veneer over the shale on the west side of the site appears successful for limiting slaking and unfavorable weathering of the shale.
+The current practice of leaving a basalt veneer over the shale on the west side of the site appears successful for limiting slaking and weathering of the shale.
 Planned reclamation will further stabilize the weathering of the shale.
 Areas of recent reclamation appear stable.